zhupig0501/ML-MNL/README.md

 1. **transaction_data.csv**: Contains synthetic labeled transaction data for 30,000 assortments, with each assortment comprising between 5 to 30 products.
 2. **pool_product.csv**: Provides 1000 synthetic product pools.
 Each pool contains 100 different products that can be used as candidates for an assortment.

 This synthetic dataset is designed for analytical and modeling purposes in the context of airline transactions and customer behavior studies.
+You can use the transaction_data.csv to train your own model and make decisions in the pool_product.csv.
+Then, you can use our proposed model as simulator to get the feedback.

 ### Transformer
 In the folder **Transformer**, there are mainly two python documents and one folder.
 They are used to train transformer and contain the final trained model named simulator.pth.